davidpaulius/foon_to_pddl/README.md

 ---

+## How to Cite our Work?

+If you found this code useful for your work, please help others find this work by citing the following paper:

+> D. Paulius*, A. Agostini*, and D. Lee, "Long-Horizon Planning and Execution with Functional Object-Oriented Networks," in arXiv preprint arXiv:2207.05800, 2023 (In Review).

-## Need Assistance?
+### Need Assistance?
 Have Questions about Papers?

-Please contact the main developer David Paulius at <davidpaulius@usf.edu> or <dpaulius@cs.brown.edu>.
+Please contact the main developer David Paulius at **dpaulius AT cs DOT brown DOT edu**.